 (Far left) The famous look of the Rosslyn Hotel rooftop sign.

-Update 10/05 : In 1913, the Hotel Rosslyn was owned by George A Hart, and his brother, Dwight.
-George was born in Freedom, Ohio, Nov.
-5, 1870.
+UPDATE 10/05 : In 1913, the Hotel Rosslyn was owned by George A Hart, and his brother, Dwight.
+George was born in Freedom, Ohio, November 5, 1870.
 They developed Ocean Park, California in 1902 and a street there still bears their name (Hart Avenue.)
 A 1913 biography written about George Alandson Hart said they were to begin erection of $1,000,000 addition to the hotel.
 At the time it was only on one side of the street.
 It would contain 730 rooms.
 They were connected by an underground marble tunnel.
 He was President of Terra Bella Development Co, comprising 20,000 acres near Bakersfield.
 Many thanks to David Nemor for update.
 10-05

-Update 01/07 : Here's an old postcard image of the Hotel Rosslyn.
+UPDATE 01/07 : Here's an old postcard image of the Hotel Rosslyn.
 01-07

 Hotel Rosslyn